 Svetlana Samoilova, VP of Augmented Reality for NSR stated; “It is well known that today’s AR systems have many shortcomings such as thickness, weight, transparency, energy requirements and light efficiency, just to name a few.
 The proprietary NSR approach being pursued has the potential to significantly improve upon these short comings.”

 “We know in the optical industry that fashion trumps function”, said Dr. Ron Blum, Founder and Chairman of NSR.
 “When we started evaluating AR eyewear it became readily apparent the current enabling technologies would not allow for AR eyewear to go mainstream.
-Therefore, we realized we had to invent from the ground up a totally new heart for AR systems.”
+Therefore, we realized we had to invent from the ground up a totally new heart (technology platform) for successful AR systems in the near future and beyond.”

-For additional information on NSR visit; www.NewSightReality.com
+For additional information on NSR visit; www.NewSightReality.com or contact scousins@newsightreality.com

+*(Marketwatch)